 *Rebates are given as a credit on your water bill.
 If there is a tenant, we can issue the rebate as a check to the homeowner upon request.

-A dual flush toilet is considered based on its effective flush volume.
+*A dual flush toilet is considered based on its effective flush volume.
 For example, a dual flush toilet that offers 1.6 GPF and 1.1 GPF, would be considered a 1.28 GPF toilet and would not qualify for a rebate.